thankscitizen/opentdf/quickstart/README.md

 ![Screenshot of the keycloak mappers settings for a tdf client](static/keycloak-tdfclient-mappers.png)

-If want to modify this sample to deploy to another domain, redirect and web origins need too be set under client > tdf-\* > settings
+If you want to modify this sample to deploy to another domain, redirect and web origins need too be set under client > tdf-\* > settings

 ![Screenshot of the keycloak mappers settings for a tdf client](static/keycloak-tdfclient-mappers.png)